Measurement incompatibility in Bayesian multiparameter quantum estimation: Introduction

 Only recently has a multiparameter bound, analogous to the Helstrom (SLD) CRB---and thus neglecting incompatibility effects---been derived~\cite{rubio2020bayesian}.
 As motivated later, we propose referring to this as the symmetric posterior mean (SPM) bound.
 Bayesian analogues of several other local bounds, including the NH bound, have since been established, incorporating measurement incompatibility to a certain extent~\cite{Suzuki2024a,Zhang2024g}.
-In addition, numerical algorithms for identifying optimal solutions are now under active investigation~\cite{Kaubruegger2023,Bavaresco2024designing}.
+In addition, numerical algorithms for identifying optimal estimation strategies are now under active investigation~\cite{Kaubruegger2023,Bavaresco2024designing}.

-Continuing the parallel between local and Bayesian estimation, this work addresses a key question: how strongly does measurement incompatibility affect Bayesian multiparameter QET?
+Continuing the parallel between the local and Bayesian frameworks, this work addresses a key question: how strongly does measurement incompatibility affect Bayesian multiparameter QET?
 In other words, what is the maximal discrepancy between the achievable precision and the bound that neglect incompatibility?